Skip to main content

 Wyoming

 The 550-mile Wyoming stretch of the CDT begins just south of West Yellowstone, Montana and just west of the Old Faithful Village in Yellowstone National Park.
 It cuts across the Madison Plateau en route to the Firehole River before skirting Shoshone Lake, crossing the Lewis Channel, and then on to Yellowstone’s Heart Lake—one of the best cutthroat trout fisheries in the world.
-It then traces the Heart River to the extreme upper Snake River, and exits the park near the Yellowstone Thoroughfare—one of the most remote places in the Lower 48.
+It then traces the Heart River to the extreme upper Snake River, and exits the park near the Yellowstone Thorofare—one of the most remote places in the Lower 48.

 From there it runs south into the Teton Wilderness before crossing the extreme upper Wind River, paralleling the upper Green River and Green River Lakes, then passing through the innumerable mountain lakes of the Wind River Range —some of the best golden trout country in the world.